 The annual limit for 2021 is $6,000, while $75,500 is the cumulative limit.
 What does this mean for you?

 Let us look at the TFSA account contribution limit over the years :

-If TFSA amount has not been withdrawn last year, then in 2019, the cumulative $63,500 limit can be contributed minus the already contributed amount.
+If the TFSA amount has not been withdrawn last year, then in 2020, the cumulative $69,500 limit can be contributed minus the already contributed amount.

-If no TFSAs exist, then $63,500 of full limit can be contributed this year.
+If no TFSA’s exist, then $69,500 of the full limit can be contributed this year.

-If TFSA amount has already been withdrawn last year, then $63,500 cumulative limit can be contributed this year, minus the amount already contributed, minus amount withdrew last year.
+Also, If the TFSA amount has already been withdrawn last year, then a $69,500 cumulative limit can be contributed this year, minus the amount already contributed, minus the amount withdrew last year.

 Several TFSA options are available to meet the specific needs of investors, including term deposits, savings accounts, stocks & bonds and mutual funds.